yui-tan/pyPromptChecker/docs/description.md

 Not very useful in practice.
 I'll address this soon, but for now, please treat it as a placeholder.
   - **"AlwaysStartWithDarkMode" option** (Boolean)
 If this setting set to True, always turn on dark mode at startup.
+Default value is **False**.
 - ### [Pixmap] section
   - **"PixmapSize" option** (Integer)
 Sets the size of the pixmap.